East Africa – Day 43

 At the gate, Mum and I noticed 2 Kenyan women with four young girls about 10 years old.
 There were no husbands or other children and we speculated whether the girls had been brought here over the summer for FGM.
 If we’d seen them on the way out, Mum might have reported them, just to be on the safe side but there was nothing we could do now.

-We have had a really great trips with some brilliant birds and animals.
+We have had really great trips with some brilliant birds and animals.
 There are so many questions that I have about conservation projects out there.
 Poaching and big game hunting are obvious issues but the positive is that there are still huge areas of National Park here.

-List – 585 birds for Uganda, 183 birds for Rwanda, total trip list of 612 for Uganda and Rwanda, 753 total trip list and 399 lifers for me.
+List – 585 birds for Uganda, 183 birds for Rwanda, a total trip list of 612 for Uganda and Rwanda, 753 total trip list and 399 lifers for me.